bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 I think there are two things, right?
 Yes, I agree, I would love to have a protocol that's fully decentralized.
 I think no one figured it out so far.
-Yeah, at least here the advantage would be that as you say, like you don't need to rely on multiple Tor circuits, But if you think in the end you really want to connect Tor to the central point, and then you can really ask the question like, okay, is it worth all the hassle then?
+Yeah, at least here the advantage would be that as you say, like you don't need to rely on multiple Tor circuits.
+But if you think in the end you really want to connect Tor to the central point, and then you can really ask the question like, okay, is it worth all the hassle then?

 Adam Ficsor: 01:23:29

-Oh, there is One more thing, Tim, you remember the CoinJoin meetup?
+Oh, there is one more thing, Tim, you remember the CoinJoin meetup?

 Tim Ruffing: 01:23:39